-As well as the successful Defender Of The Crown and Rocket Ranger, Cinemaware were also due to release a conversion of their S.D.I game for the C64.
+Following the successful conversions of Defender Of The Crown and Rocket Ranger, Cinemaware were also due to release a conversion of their S.D.I game for the C64.

 The game was advertised in some of the popular computer magazines of the time, and even featured C64 screenshots.
 One of these has been kindly scanned in by Martin from Stadium 64, which looks to be one of the in-between scenes from the game.
 This was from a Swedish magazine back in 1988.

-SDI is not to be confused with the SEGA SDI game which was in the arcades of the same name.
-This was produced in a similiar mould to DOTC and Rocket Ranger with the occasional 1st person perspective scene.
+S.D.I is not to be confused with the SEGA S.D.I game, which was in the arcades around the same time period.
+This was a game produced in a similar mould to DOTC and Rocket Ranger, with the occasional 1st person perspective scene.

-It is not quite known exactly why the C64 conversion never made it like the other titles when we first started out research.
+It was not known exactly why the C64 conversion never made it out like the other titles when we first started out research.
 It could only be assumed that Cinemaware moved onto the higher platforms and away from the C64 at that time.
-There are also no credits at this point in time, but it is assumed that it would be the same developers as those behind the other released games.
-Confirmation needed on this.

-Bob Jacob revealed to an interview with RVG, that the C64 version was delayed due to the programmer not being quite up to the task (at the time – but later becoming very good).
+Bob Jacob revealed to an interview with RVG in 2016, that the C64 version was delayed due to the programmer not being quite up to the task (at the time – but later becoming very good).
 We’re not completely sure though who the programmer was, so hopefully Bob can be prompted to remember.

 Contributions: Unknown, Martin from Stadium 64, Andrew Fisher, Paul Koller, Bob Jacob, Ross Sillifant, Nate, Peter Weighill

 Extracted from Zzap 64 – December 1987 (Thanks to Andrew)